pixelthing/craigmorey-2021/posts/2021-04-generic-gtm-click-tracking.md

 Also note that there are a couple of "quick exits" at the start of the function.
 These variables are evaluated every single time a event occurs in GTM, so I find it best to ruthlessly limit what events get beyond the first couple of lines, to reduce the amount of uneccessary CPU cycles spent.

-## 4. Putting it together into the tag
+## 4. Putting it together in a tag

 Now we have a triggers, and values to use in the form of GTM variables, we can can build the tag to send data to GA.
 As mentioned, this is a Universal Analytics tag, but it could easily be a GA4 hit event too.